-The Yabun Festival is an annual celebration of Aboriginal and Torres Strait Islander culture.
-It’s head each year on Australia day (January 26) on the traditional lands of the Gadigal people at Victoria park in Camperdown in Sydney.
+The Yabun Festival is an annual celebration of Aboriginal and Torres Strait Islander culture; held every year on Australia Day (January 26th) on the traditional lands of the Gadigal people at Victoria Park in Camperdown in Sydney.

 Yabun translates to ‘music to a beat’ in the Gadigal language.

 Yabun Festival 2024 Dates, Program & Location, Camperdown, Sydney